davidmegginson/fgfs-scenery-build/README.md

 Build FlightGear scenery that

-1. has full North American coverage (so far, just CAN/USA/MEX).
+1. has full North American coverage (also includes some of South America)
 2. is suitable for low-altitude VFR navigation, even without osm2city and 3D models enabled.
 3. is compatible with stable versions of FlightGear, not just the _next_ branch.
 4. includes detailed and accurate lakes, rivers, wetlands, and coastlines.